etrusci-org/quotes/markdown/quotes.md

 ## Victor Hugo

 - Music expresses that which cannot be put into words and that which cannot remain silent.

+## Viktor Frankl

+- What is to give light must endure burning.

 ## W.H.
 Auden